Eva-devgirl/chatbot-ai/README.md

 The goal is to show a minimal und interpretable NLP pipeline (TF-IDF + Logistic Regression) for intent detection.

+I try different schemas and I want ot observe the changes in the classification.

 ## Structure

 - main.py -> CLI